DaveyJH/ci-portfolio-two/README.md

     an option to increase the difficulty depending on current settings would improve UX.*
-    - This could be implemented via a modal as opposed to the currently used confirm pop ups.
+    - This could be implemented via a modal as opposed to the currently used confirm pop-ups.
 I would need to check the current settings and offer an increased number of colours or solution balls, or change the repeat settings depending on those currently selected.